 When it comes to photography equipment, there’s one thing that can truly make a significant difference in image quality and achieving your artistic vision, and that’s a lens.
 What lenses a photographer uses are a very personal choice that reflects who they are as an artist.

 The first three lenses in the list below are my primary lenses.
-I use the 24-105mm f/4G on my a7R II body when I need to go very light and can only take one lens, or when shooting from a raft.
-The 18-135mm f/3.5-5.6 is used on the a6400 for an ultralight setup.
+I use the 12-24mm f/4G and 24-105mm f/4G when I need to go very light.

 - Sony FE 16-35mm f/2.8GM